bennyistanto/heatwave-index/README.md

-# Heat wave index based on daily temperature data
+# Heat wave duration index based on daily temperature data

-The World Meteorological Organization ([WMO](https://public.wmo.int/en)), defines a heat wave as five or more consecutive days of prolonged heat in which the daily maximum temperature is higher than the average maximum temperature by 5 °C (9 °F) or more.
+The World Meteorological Organization ([WMO](https://public.wmo.int/en)), defines a heat wave as five or more consecutive days of prolonged heat in which the daily maximum temperature is higher than the average maximum temperature by 5°C (9°F) or more.

-To measure the heat wave index, we can use one of recommendation of the Intergovernmental Panel on Climate Change ([IPCC](https://www.ipcc.ch/)) was to use the heat wave duration index (HWDI).
+To measure the heat wave index, one of recommendation of the Intergovernmental Panel on Climate Change ([IPCC](https://www.ipcc.ch/)) was to use the heat wave duration index (HWDI).
 This index has been defined as a period of five or more consecutive days with a maximum daily air temperature (Tmax) 5°C or more above the mean maximum daily temperature for the normal climatic period.

 ## Tools